Bougatsa Recipe from Chania – Creamy Cheese Phyllo Pastry

 Four steps on how to assemble the bougatsa.

-Place the cheese mix on top of the envelope.
-(Image 5) Fold the sheets by picking them up from the corners over the mixture and fold like an envelope.
-(Image 6)
+2. Fold the sheets by picking them up from the corners over the mixture and fold like an envelope.

 Brush six phyllo sheets with butter and stack them together.
-Right in the middle place the square phyllo envelope with the mixture.
+Right in the middle, place the square phyllo envelope with the mixture.
 The sides of the envelope should align centered with the corners of the brushed phyllo sheets.
 Please refer to the photos for the position.

 Fold the sheets again by picking them up from the corners over the square and fold like an envelope.
 (Image 7)

-A baked bougatsa on a baking sheet.
+Golden baked bougatsa from Chania on a baking sheet

 Cut into small rectangular pieces, sprinkle sugar all over, and serve immediately.